mchalapuk/offensive.js/README.md

 **Why would I want it?**

- 1. It reduces the boilerplate of writing error messsages to zero,
+ 1. It reduces the boilerplate of writing assertion messsages to zero,
- 2. Provides very intuitive and extensible DSL for writing assertions (zero learning curve),
+ 2. Provides very intuitive and extensible DSL for writing assertions,
  3. Enables easy implementation of offensive and defensive techniques,
+ 4. Low core bundle size (22.5kB minified) and a way of bundling only needed assertions,
- 4. Has zero runtime dependencies,
+ 5. Has zero runtime dependencies,
- 5. Contains its own `.d.ts` files.
+ 6. Contains its own `.d.ts` files.

 ## Installation